Parker-Story/Floyds-Shortest-Distance-Path/README.md

 # Floyds-Shortest-Distance-Path

-Table of Contents
-Project's Title
-Project Description
-How to Install and Run the Project
-How to Use the Project

 # Project Description
 This project is a Java application that utilizes an adjacency matrix to compute and output the shortest distances and paths between a set of vertices using the Floyd-Warshall algorithm.

-Overview
 The application reads input from a file named sample.txt, which contains:

 1. The number of vertices.